Khisrav/battery-drop/README.md

 - Verify your system has a battery at `/sys/class/power_supply/BAT0/` or `/BAT1/`
 - Check file permissions for battery information access

-### Inaccurate readings
+### Shows "---%/h"
-- Allow a few minutes for the extension to collect sufficient data
+- Wait a few seconds for initial power measurements
-- Very low discharge rates may appear as "0.0%/h" due to measurement precision
+- Ensure your system exposes `power_now` and `energy_full` files
+- Some systems may need to be actively using/charging battery for readings

+### Rate seems too high/low
+- Values are based on current power consumption, which varies with system load
+- Average since start provides better long-term accuracy
+- Charging rates depend on charger wattage and battery state

 ## Author